ChipV223/Railway/README.md

 fmt.Scanln(&logFile)
 ```

-Then the program executes the first Railway CLI command, `railway up`, which starts the Railway deployment and in turn creates the log file based on the answer from the prompt
+Then the program executes the first Railway CLI command, `railway up`, which starts the Railway deployment process and in turn creates the log file based on the answer from the
-and adds the logging from the command to the new file.
-We include some error handling to insure if the command and/or the creating of the log file fails in addition making sure to close the file
+afromnentioned prompt and adds the logging from the command to the new file.
+There's error handling for the command and logfile creation to insure that if the command and/or the
+creating of the log file fails for whatever reason, the program terminates and the error displays on the terminal window.
+In addition, there's code to make sure that the logfile
-once the output from the command has been added.
+is closed for any I/O and the underlying writer buffer is flushed once the stdout from the CLI command has been added.

 ```
 cmd1 := exec.Command("railway", "up")